Women in Mining

 A survey, completed by the Office of Women Queensland, the Australasian Institute of Mining and Metallurgy and the Women in Mining Network, said women were an untapped resource and offered a solution to the growing skills shortage.

-BMA Coal engineer, Melanie Gordon, 30, said mining was “the place to be”, for female workers.
+BMA Coal engineer, Melanie Gordon, 30, said mining was “the place to be”, for female workers.

 Ms Gordon is the maintenance and engineering manager at Moranbah’s Broadmeadow mine.

-“I’m very young to be doing the job I’m doing – for a male or a female – and I would not say I have been held back in any way because I am female.
+“I’m very young to be doing the job I’m doing “for a male or a female” and I would not say I have been held back in any way because I am female.

-“I would say to students out there, there is a place for you in the industry and the industry wants you.”
+“I would say to students out there, there is a place for you in the industry and the industry wants you.”

-Women in Mining in Australia – Downloads
+Women in Mining in Australia – books and articles

-At iMINCO, we’re always talking to some of the largest mining companies and mining industry organisations to bring you the information that ultimately helps YOU get into mining.
 We’re always finding new and interesting mining reports and information that can make a difference to your mining career.
-Here is a list of mining reports that are focused purely on women in mining:
+Here is a list of mining reports on iMINCO that are focused purely on women in mining:

 Employment Task Force